Dita e Verës: Tropoja

 In Tropojë, this season gathers many people in the village of Luzhë, where they seek help and prosperity from tombs that have now been turned into idols.
-Adults and children travel for kilometers across mountainous terrains to reach these truly sacred and divine tombs.
+Adults and children travel for kilometers across mountainous terrains to reach these tombs.

 Dibra

 In Dibër, children light fires in the evening.
 Around four in the morning, people there wake up "to close the doors."
 This term means to wake up early and tie the gate's lock with wool.
 The symbolism of this action is not known.
 Boiled eggs are also an indicator of this day in Dibra.

 Elbasan

 Elbasan is believed to be the birthplace of the so-called Summer Day.
 In Elbasan, the festive dimensions are larger than anywhere else.
 They take on a popular character, and participation is at a national level.
 Songs, dances, crowds filling the city, boiled eggs painted in various colors, and the famous sweets called Ballokume that fill the markets.
 On this day, citizens from many cities of the country visit the city of Elbasan.